Aqua-Physics/aqua-physics.github.io/README.md

 - Press r to delete everything
 - Press 6 to spawn a star
 - Press 7 to spawn a shooting star
-- Press 8 to spawn a slow car
+- Press 8 to spawn a slow car (press q for a flipped slow car)
-- Press 9 to spawn a fast car
+- Press 9 to spawn a fast car (press e for a flipped fast car)
 - Press 0 to spawn a stickman
 - Press p to spawn a rectangle
+- While hovering over an object press backspace or delete on your keyboard to delete an individual object.

 ## Contributing